Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 69 trips per day across all routes, which equates to approximately 15 weekly trips per individual stop.
+Service frequency averages 68 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport